+pilgrims would be allowed, although local media said up to 10,000 eventually took part.
+No infections were reported

-Pilgrims will be divided into groups of just 20 "to restrict any exposure to only those 20, limiting the spread of infection," ministry undersecretary Mohammad al-Bijawi told official media.
+Pilgrims will be divided into groups

+of just 20 "to restrict any exposure to

+only those 20, limiting the spread of

+infection," ministry undersecretary Mohammad al-Bijawi told official

-Saudi Arabia has so far recorded more than 507,000 coronavirus infections, including over 8,000
+Saudi Arabia has so far recorded

+more than 507,000 coronavirus

+infections, including over 8,000

+More than 20 million vaccine doses

+The hajj went ahead last year on

-More than 20 million vaccine doses have been administered in the country of over 34 million people.
+have been administered in the country

+the smallest scale in modern history.